SkoolNotes/Taproot/2020BIO101/KBxDeepLearningCOVIDForecasting.md

 	---

 4.  **What do you think you could try next time that might improve your process?**
 	1. I'm still debating how to order looking at data and discussion / conclusions.
-I spent a whole lookin
+I spent a while looking at data before the discussion, then I went back to the data after I had finished reading.
+I don't want to bias my understanding of the data, but I also don't want to waste a lot of time looking at data without much background to understand it.
+Next time, I think I will try looking at the data a

 5.  **What type of previous experience do you have with reading papers from the scientific literature (either review articles or primary research)?**